-Substituting \eqref{eq:th1eq11} in \eqref{eq:th1eq13}, taking expectation with respect to $\mathcal{U}_{k-1}$ (note that the supremum is taken over the deterministic value $z$) summing from $k=0$ to $k=N,$ and dividing by $N+1,$ we arrive at \eqref{eq:eqoff1}.
+Taking the supremum over $z\in\mathcal{Z}$ on both sides of \eqref{eq:th1eq17} (the supremum of the left-hand side is $(N+1)D^L(z^{\mathrm{av}}_N)$), dividing by $N+1,$ taking the expectation, and substituting \eqref{eq:th1eq16}, we arrive at \eqref{eq:eqoff1}.
 Considering the chosen values for the hyperparameters and the upper-bound given in \eqref{eq:eqoff1}, we get